amyinorbit/saturn-generator/readme.md

 # Saturn Blog Generator

-Version 1.0-alpha1 - Oct.
-15th, 2014
+Version 1.0-alpha4 - May.
+14th, 2015
 by César Parent \[<http://cesarparent.com>\]

 _A lightweight Markdown/static blog generator written in PHP._

 ## Why Saturn

 I started writing Saturn because I wanted a simpler, cleaner engine than [Asteroid](https://github.com/cesarparent/Asteroid/).
 Saturn does not have a bloated API, can generate a blog on a server or on a local computer, and can be extended with [satellites](#extension).
+A simple REST API is provided in `/api` and allows applications to list, view details, create, edit and delete posts from a blog.
+It is _not_ mandatory for a Saturn instance to work.

 The code is also much cleaner than that of Asteroid, which suffered from two years of fiddling and adding on top of old, badly-written functions and classes.